Mattlister/designandconquer/README.md

 ### Code

 * I've used various code for this website.
-As they say, a lazy programmer is a smart programmer so I used a fair amount of the code from my orignal
+As they say, a lazy programmer is a smart programmer so I used some of my code from my
-* MS1 project, from Google Garage and from other locations.
-Please see a list below.
+* MS1 project to start working on this.
+The Javasctipt was

 * HTML - All code produced by Matthew Lister except for the content such as videos and*  images.
 These were searched and found on Google Chrome and then added into iframe and img source code which I had put together.
-The modal formts and forms were taken from my MS1 and edited to correspond to the needs of this website.
+The modal formats and forms were taken from my MS1 and edited to correspond to the needs of this website.
 I used script tags from Google Fonts to display the correct formatted fonts.

 * CSS - All CSS code was produced by Matthew Lister originally typed to add styling to the HTML page.
 This included Font styling, image sizing and